bparanj/rom/seventh_chapter.md

 But, it will not solve any of our problems.

-Step 4
+### Step 4

-Let's write the minimal Sinatra application.
+Let's write a minimal Sinatra application.
 Create mine.rb:

 require 'sinatra'
 You can run it like this: